VietHoang1512/Cinnamon_AI_Bootcamp2020/Building Your Own Word Embedding/README.md

   - Remove noisy characters
   - Lower case and lematize
 - Implement Glove and Skip-gram models
-- Visualize the the embedded words using either Tensorboard
+- Visualize the the embedded words using  Tensorboard

+2/ Questions:
-• How does each method take into account the context of each word?
+- How does each method take into account the context of each word?
-• What property of those mathematical models?
+- What property of those mathematical models?
-• What are the key distinction between the 2 models: Skip gram and Glove?
+- What are the key distinction between the 2 models: Skip gram and Glove?

+3/ Mentor's extra questions:
+- How BPTT work?
+- The problem of gradient descent in RNN?